liara987/liara987/README.md

 ### 😁 About Me
 Hi, I'm Liara!
 I graduated in 2019 and started my journey as a developer during the challenging times of the pandemic.
 Today, I'm focusing on the JavaScript ecosystem.
 I've built projects using Vue, React, Angular and Node.
 Beyond work, I run a YouTube channel where I share insights about technology and everything I learn along the way.

-I have an innate curiosity and a passion for discovering new ideas and exploring innovative technologies.
+I'm curious and passionate for discovering new ideas and exploring innovative technologies.
 Fun Fact: My journey began at 16 with my first job selling popsicles!
 I enjoy immersing myself in anime and video games, as well as spending time with friends and exploring exciting new places.